Timonium, Maryland: Geography

 Timonium is at 39°26′26″N 76°37′34″W (39.4441, −76.6076).
 According to the United States Census Bureau, the CDP has a total area of 13.9 sqkm, all land.

-The town is north of Baltimore City along York Road (Maryland Route 45).
+The town is north of Baltimore along York Road (Maryland Route 45).
 It is bordered on the north by Cockeysville, on the south by Lutherville, on the east by Loch Raven Reservoir, and on the west by Falls Road (Maryland Route 25), with the Greenspring and Worthington Valleys beyond.
 Ridgely Road forms the boundary between Timonium and Lutherville, while Padonia Road separates Timonium from Cockeysville.

 Timonium is in the Piedmont region of the United States, and is in the transition zone between the Humid subtropical climate zone to the south and the humid continental climate to the north, with hot and humid summers leading into winters that are cold but not extreme by American standards.
 The average annual snowfall is 25 in and average annual rainfall is 42 in.